 Among the tapas I’ve tried, one of my favourite dishes is ‘patatas a la llama con all i old’, which are potatoes cooked on the grill until tender, then doused with a Spanish variation of aioli and baked.
 The sauce was a little cheesy, with a creamy texture.
 We also tried the ‘brochettes de pollo ecologico trufado,’ which were truffled organic chicken pieces served on skewers.

 The second time I returned, I wanted to order the same potato dish.
 But in my excitement to order, I asked for the ‘papatas con “all i oli” y huevas de arenque’ instead, which were potatoes dress with aioli and caviar.
-The funniest thing about ordering this dish was that I didn’t know what the black topping was and since I don’t usually like seafood I never would have intentionally tried caviar – but surprisingly, these were not bad.
+The funniest thing about ordering this dish was that I didn’t know what the black, little balls were and since I don’t usually like seafood I never would have intentionally tried caviar – but surprisingly, these were not bad.